 Infrastructure assets are held under a revaluation model.
 Fair value is determined with the support of a third party using a market value approach, which uses discounted cash flow modelling to calculate a valuation range for the Enterprise Value (EV) of Yorkshire Water.
+This represents a level 3 fair value measurement since it is derived from valuation techniques that include inputs not based on observable market data.
 Management conclude on the appropriate EV to be used from within this range using their judgement.
 Yorkshire Water's working capital balances and existing asset carrying amounts are then deducted from the selected EV and the remaining EV is attributed by management to the infrastructure assets.